-When God told Moses to tell Pharaoh to let his people go from slavery, it wasn't about human rights or dignity or anything else, but so that his people may worship him, and what he wanted them let go for was to give them the Law, and that in turn so that they may take the Promised Land.
+When God told Moses to tell Pharaoh to let his people go from slavery, it wasn't about human rights or dignity or anything else, it was so that his people may worship him, and what he wanted them let go for was to give them the Law, and so that in turn they may take the Promised Land.

 But, there is Good News.
 Having been shown our sin, God shows us our saviour, and not only that, becomes a man to be that Saviour himself!
 And this man, Jesus, transformed the Passover sacrifice of a lamb into the passing over from the slavery of sin by the body and blood of the Lamb of God, himself, then that body and blood was sacrificed at Calvary, and then God ratified all this and brought it to-gether in the resurrection Jesus from the dead.

 It doesn't stop there.
-And just as Passover lead to the giving of the Law, so Easter leads to the giving of the Holy Ghost, and just as the fifty days between the celebration of Passover and the celebration of the giving of the Law, called Shavuot or Pentecost, so the church counts and rejoices in Easter for fifty days until the celebration of the giving of the Law is also transformed, into the giving of the Holy Ghost!
+Just as Passover lead to the giving of the Law, so Easter leads to the giving of the Holy Ghost.
+It goes like this: in the Law of Moses God commanded a ritual counting of the fifty days between the celebration of Passover and the celebration of the giving of the Law, called Shavuot or Pentecost.
+Wait, what?
+Isn't Pentecost just a Christian deal?
+No, it's not.
+Pentecost was a Greek-derived later name for Shavout, the feast of the giving of the Law at Sinai, and this is why Scripture speaks of all the people being in town; they were there for what they thought would be that year's Pentecost.
+But instead, just as Jesus transformed Passover into the giving of himself, God counts the Omer and will transform Pentecost into the giving of the Spirit!
+So the church similarly counts and rejoices in Easter for fifty days until it celebrates the giving of the Law fulfilled and transformed into the giving of the Holy Ghost!